What do I do in the event of sexual assault?

 If you go to the hospital, law enforcement will automatically be called, but you are under no obligation to speak with them.
 The Columbia Police Department can be reached by calling 911 or (573) 874-7652 or an online crime report can be submitted at como.gov/police

 .
 Write down everything that you remember.
-Even if a detail seems minute to you, it may be important.
+Even if a detail seems small to you, it may be important.
 Sometimes victims of sexual assault will remain quiet for weeks, months or years before coming forward with an assault.
 If you have suffered harm and have been silent, seeking support from someone you can trust and feel comfortable with is important.
 Stephens College encourages you to talk to somebody in order to get the support you need.

 How do I report?